#altc blog editors

 Karen S Barden, Freelance Editor

-Karen BardenKaren is a freelance editor with over 25 years’ working in the university sector, awarding organisations and professional bodies, most recently with The Open University and Cambridge University Press; Assessment.
+Karen is a freelance digital editor and project manager with over 25 years’ working in the university sector, awarding organisations and professional bodies, most recently with The Law Society of England & Wales, The Open University, and Cambridge University Press & Assessment.
 She has wide-ranging experience in online learning and assessment, a meticulous eye for detail, and enjoys sharing best practice with others.
-Karen is passionate about technology-enhanced learning, digital transformation and pedagogical thought and is advancing this via her postgraduate studies with The Institute of Educational Technology.
-An advocate of equality, inclusion and diversity, she is currently researching STEM-based initiatives, OER and social curation in the context of women in motor sport, and plans to present her findings as part of her STEM Ambassador role.
-You can connect with Karen on LinkedIn.

 Rachel Heyes, University of Manchester